Skip to main content

 1. Make your changes in the relevant vacancy tab such as Job Advert or Job Description.

-2. Click Update Live Job to push changes to all live channels including your Access Volcanic website.
+2. Click Update Live Job to push changes to all live channels including your website.

 Managing vacancy expiry dates